ibm-cloud-docs/cli/reference/ibmcloud/cli_billing.md

 {: #ibmcloud_billing_account_usage_options}

 -d MONTH_DATE (optional)
-:   Display data for the month that is specified by using the YYYY-MM format.
+:   Display data for the month and date that is specified by using the YYYY-MM format.
 If not specified, usage of the current month is shown.

 --output FORMAT (optional)
 :   Specify output format.
 Accepted inputs are JSON and CSV.